 So, we have successfully created a project and imported data from our data source to SugarCRM.
 Talend provides quite a bit of flexibility in uploading data to Sugar.
 While we only reviewed the process for Contacts, the same workflow (with different data) can be applied to Accounts, Calls, Tasks, Meetings and even E-mail Messages.

-If you have found this article helpful, and would like to read more articles in this series, please let us know!
-We welcome any feedback you might have so we can ensure that you’re data input process goes as smoothly as possible.
+If you have found this article helpful and would like to read more articles in this series, please let us know!
+We welcome any feedback you might have so we can ensure that your data input process goes as smoothly as possible.